okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app/main/index.md

 * **Additional instructions**: Include any other information that you think the Okta OIN team needs to know about your integration, the test account, or the testing configuration.

-### Configure protocol or tool-specific settings
+### Configure protocol-specific settings

 You can submit protocol support details all together or asynchronously.
-For example, if your application currently only supports SCIM, you can create the submission with the SCIM protocol details.
-Later, when you add Workflows connector capabilities to your application, you can return to your integration submission to include Workflows connector support.
+For example, if your application currently only supports SAML, you can create the submission with the SAML protocol details.
+Later, when you add Workflows Connector capabilities to your application, you can return to your integration submission to include Workflows Connector support.

-> **Note:** If you don't see the protocol or tool-specific settings that you want in this section, select the **Instructions for** dropdown menu on this page.
+>**Note:** If you don't see the protocol-specific settings that you want in this section, select the **Instructions for** dropdown menu on this page.

 <StackSnippet snippet="protocol-name" />